Enjoy Travel to Japan!

 Location: Hiketa, Higashikagawa City, Kagawa Prefecture

-Feature: A long-established shop preserving traditional Wasanbon methods
+Features: A long-established shop that preserves traditional production methods

-Especially abundant at Takamatsu Airport and JR Takamatsu Station souvenir shops.
+In particular, the souvenir shops at Takamatsu Airport and JR Takamatsu Station offer a wide selection.

-At "Baikodo" in Higashikagawa City, Kagawa, you can experience making Wasanbon!
+At Baikodo in Higashikagawa City, Kagawa Prefecture, you can join a Wasanbon-making experience!

-You can fill molds and make Wasanbon yourself to take home.
+You can press Wasanbon into wooden molds yourself and take your creations home.

 Summary and Frequently Asked Questions